-This page is intended to give you a brief overview of the four most widely awarded campaign medals for the First World War along with other medals often encountered with them.
-Detailed guides to each of the medals can be found by clicking on the photographs of each WW1 medal or by clicking on the links below:
+This page will provide you with a brief overview of the four most widely awarded campaign medals of the First World War along with other medals often encountered with them.
+Detailed guides to each of the medals can be found by clicking on the photographs of each medal or by clicking on the links below:

 - 1914-15 Star